Hornwall/json-diff-api/README.md

 ### Authentication
 The application does not enforce any form of authentication in its current state.
 This should be resolved if this where ever to be put into production.
 ### Testing with bigger data sources
-As of now the app has only been tested using NSL(link) which is a fairly small data source.
+As of now the app has only been tested using [NSL](http://nsl.mpa.se/) which is a fairly small data source.
 Because of this the app should be tested with more and bigger data sets to make sure the API remains stable and can respond in a timely fassion.